Pages from the book, "The Philosophy and Science of Health"--Dr.

 stimulate the production of insulin.
 Serum insulin determinations are

 rarely made by the doctor before he prescribes these drugs.
-They are
+They are often

 The thiazolidinediones are famous for causing liver cancer.
 One of them,